Congress: Pass the Transnational Repression Policy Act

 These regimes are trying to make sure that no one can speak freely about injustice.
 The United States must not be a safe haven for authoritarian intimidation.

-That’s why we’re calling on Congress to pass the Transnational Repression Policy Act (H.R.
-4829 / S. 2525), a bipartisan bill that would, for the first time, create a comprehensive U.S. government strategy to expose, deter, and hold accountable foreign governments that target diaspora and exile communities.
+That’s why we’re calling on Congress to pass the Transnational Repression Policy Act, bipartisan bills in the House (H.R.
+4829) and the Senate (S. 2525) that would, for the first time, create a comprehensive U.S. government strategy to expose, deter, and hold accountable foreign governments that target diaspora and exile communities.

 Tell your Members of Congress to support and co-sponsor the Transnational Repression Policy Act (H.R.
-4829 / S. 2525).
+4829 and S. 2525).

 For More Information on Transnational Repression: